 Playing as an interactive learning experience develops multitudes of critical skills from motor skills to organizational skills.

 Reading opens the world to young adults.
-Later on, writing exercises provide a crucial tool for self-expression and logical thinking.
+In the future, writing exercises will provide a crucial tool for self-expression and logical thinking.

 With so many things to learn, Tonkla School understands that meaningful development takes time.
-With our helping hands, students at our school are free to discover themselves and the world.
+With our helping hands, students at our school are free to discover themselves and the world around them.